GOOD WORKING CONDITIONS

 All management forums within ITAB must be represented by HR.
 These individuals will meet regularly in a matrix forum, and will all have responsibility for specific issues.
 ITAB is now setting its sights on a more equal and multi-faceted Group.

 For us as a manufacturing company, it is important to ensure that consideration is given to various sustainability aspects throughout the value chain.
 For this reason, ITAB’s responsibility also extends to ensuring good conditions for the company’s supplier chain.
 The Group’s companies mainly use suppliers with operations in Europe.
-We conduct regular dialogue with our most important suppliers about various sustainability aspects.
+A new Sustainable Procurement Policy and Supplier Code of Conduct were developed in 2021 and more can be read in the Efficiency in the Value Chain section of the Sustainability report.

 Each company within ITAB has its own guidelines and policies that regulate the demands placed on suppliers.
 Since 2017, a new Group-wide supplier policy has also been used.
 This policy applies to all companies in the Group and establishes fundamental criteria for all of ITAB’s suppliers.